PJHkorea/consciousness-auto-rotation-artificial-neural-bypass/README.md

 # Artificial Neural Bypass for Open-Loop Disorders of Consciousness (DoC)
 > **Theory of Closed-loop Neural Resonance for Consciousness Auto-Rotation**

-This repository contains the official framework, mathematical formulation, and a production-ready, ultra-optimized, and numerically stable real-time Python infrastructure of the **Autobiographical Resonance-based Closed-loop Filter (ARCF)**.
-This system functions as an artificial neural bypass to restore broken information loops in patients with Unresponsive Wakefulness Syndrome (UWS) or Minimum Conscious State (MCS).
+This repository contains the official framework, mathematical formulation, and a high-performance, production-ready real-time implementation of the **Autobiographical Resonance-based Closed-loop Filter (ARCF)**.
+This system functions as an artificial neural bypass to restore functional information loops in patients with Unresponsive Wakefulness Syndrome (UWS) or Minimum Conscious State (MCS).

 ---